More than $350,000 in music scholarships are awarded annually.

-Two contrasting songs, including at least one in English.
+Two contrasting songs, including one in a foreign language if possible.

 1. Two compositions or movements in contrasting style, one of which demonstrates technical proficiency.
 (For percussion, solos in two of these areas: snare drum, timpani, mallets.)
 About ten minutes total duration.

 2. Major scales, memorized, up to four sharps/flats.
 Strings (including guitar and harp): two or three octaves.
 Woodwinds: one or two octaves, as appropriate for your instrument (clarinet/sax: in the key of your instrument).
 Plus a chromatic scale in one octave.
 Brass: one or two octaves, in the key of your instrument.
 Piano: three octaves, hands together.